yousefkh2/productivity-manager/BREAK_BUDGET_FEATURE.md

   - **Blue**: Under 80% used (healthy)
   - **Yellow**: 80-99% used (running low)
   - **Red**: 100%+ used (exceeding budget)
+- **Dynamic finish time** that shifts forward when you exceed the break budget
+  - Shows delay in red: "+X min delay"
+  - Updates every second in real-time

 ### Visual Warnings
 - **< 80% used**: Shows normal usage stats